Campus Phone: 404-385-4262

 Office Location: ISyE Main Building, Room 233

-C. F. Jeff Wu is Professor and Coca Cola Chair in Engineering Statistics at the School of Industrial and Systems Engineering, Georgia Institute of Technology.
+C. F. Jeff Wu is Professor and Coca-Cola Chair in Engineering Statistics at the School of Industrial and Systems Engineering, Georgia Institute of Technology.
 He was elected a Member of the National Academy of Engineering (2004), and a Member (Academician) of Academia Sinica (2000).
 A Fellow of the Institute of Mathematical Statistics (1984), the American Statistical Association (1985), the American Society for Quality (2002), and the Institute for Operations Research and Management Sciences (2009).
-He received the COPSS (Committee of Presidents of Statistical Societies) Presidents’ Award in 1987, which was given to the best researcher under the age of 40 per year and was commissioned by five statistical societies.
+He received the COPSS (Committee of Presidents of Statistical Societies) Presidents' Award in 1987, which was given to the best researcher under the age of 40 per year and was commissioned by five statistical societies.
 His other major awards include the 2011 COPSS Fisher Lecture, the 2012 Deming Lecture (plenary lectures during the annual Joint Statistical Meetings), the Shewhart Medal (2008) from ASQ, and the Pan Wenyuan Technology Award (2008).
 He has won numerous other awards, including the Wilcoxon Prize, the Brumbaugh Award, the Jack Youden Prize (twice), and the Honoree of the 2008 Quality and Productivity Research Conference.
 He was the 1998 P. C. Mahalanobis Memorial Lecturer at the Indian Statistical Institutes and an Einstein Visiting Professor at the Chinese Academy of Sciences (CAS).
 He is an Honorary Professor at several institutions, including the CAS and National Tsinghua University.
 He received an honorary doctor (honoris causa) of mathematics at the University of Waterloo in 2008.
-His research work has been widely cited and is listed as an “ISI Highly Cited Researcher” on www.isihighlycited.com

 He was formerly the H. C. Carver Professor of Statistics and Professor of Industrial and Operations Engineering at the University of Michigan, 1993-2003 and the GM/NSERC Chair in Quality and Productivity at the University of Waterloo in 1988-1993.
+In his 1997 inaugural lecture for the Carver Chair, he coined the term data science and advocated that statistics be renamed data science and statistician to data scientist.
 Before Waterloo, he taught in the Statistics Department at the University of Wisconsin from 1977-1988.
 He got his BS in Mathematics from National Taiwan University in 1971 and Ph.D. in Statistics from the University of California, Berkeley (1973-1976).